kapolomaton/csharp/README.md

-# csharp
+# SitDevOps
-This is my small c# project
+This is my small c# and Azure project